jennyballif/jennyballif.github.io/_posts/2016-11-29-science-mom-s-guide-to-water-part-1.md

 You can preview the accompanying guide here by scrolling through the pages in the viewer below.
 To print your own copy, just select your preferred size of paper: 8½ x 11, 11 x 17, A3 or A4. __Don’t forget to print “Actual size.”
 Do not print “Fit to page” or the book won’t come out right.__ To fold the book, either print them double sided and follow the instructions on the back (cut the dotted lines, then match A to A, B to B, etc...
 Or check my video: [How to Fold A Book from One Piece of Paper](https://www.youtube.com/watch?v=E0sS59oMBe0&t=3s).

-And join us next time for Science Mom’s Guide to Water, Part 2[link], where we investigate **surface tension**.
+And join us next time for Science Mom’s Guide to Water, Part 2[coming soon], where we investigate **surface tension**.